benjaoming/pytosquatting/misc/bornhack-talk/slides.md

 * Block previously abused namespaces.
 * Use HTTPS, particularly for all downloads outside a verified distribution system.
-* Don't delete / unpublish old versions with security problems (no matter if binary or source).
+* Don't delete / unpublish old versions with security problems, no matter if binary or source.
+(Bad example: Signal deletes Linux/deb releases.)
 * Store release hashes in an auditable append-only structure.
 (You likely already have one: Your Git repo.)

+⚽

 ---